Zainabohlic/Multiplayer-Board-Game/README.md

 ## Controls
 + For player 1: Use the arrow keys to move your character up, down, left, or right on the game board.
-+ For player 2: Use Use the W, S, A, and D keys to move your character up, down, left, or right respectivley, on the game board.
++ For player 2: Use Use the W, S, A, and D keys to move your character up, down, left, or right, respectively, on the game board.

 ## Gameplay
 + The game starts with multiple players placed randomly on the game board.